otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 - `npm install express cors compression`: Installs the Express, CORS, and Compression modules.
 - `npm install nodemon --save-dev`: Installs the Nodemon module.
 The `--save-dev` flag is used to save the module as a development dependency.
 A development dependency is a module that is only required during development.
 It is not required in production.

-You will notice new files and directories in the root directory.
+You will notice new files and directories in the `backend` directory.
 These include:

 - `node_modules`
 - `package.json`